 The tour ended in Wenceslas Square, where Jan Palach, a university student, committed suicide by self-immolation in a political protest outside the National Museum.
 It followed the 1968 invasion by the Warsaw Pact armies of 500,000 troops and 6,300 tanks, ending the Prague Spring reforms introduced under the leadership of Alexander Dubček.
 Palach’s compatriot, Jan Zajíc, followed Palach’s example a short time later.

 I thoroughly enjoyed the tour.
 Our guide Katarina was obviously born after the Velvet Revolution.
-Still, she was able to weave the experiences of her parents into the narrative.
+Still, she was able to weave her parents’ experience into the narrative.
 It was an informative and fascinating tour.

 Care to pin it for later?